vikyw89/useSyncV/package/readme.md

 # useSyncV

-a simplistic CRUDE global state / store management for react
+a simplistic CRUD global state / store management for react

 - no boilercode to start with, use it out of the box
-- built in CRUDE function to manipulate your store
+- built in CRUD function to manipulate your store
 - structure the store / state how you want it, it's behaving like JS object
 - efficient rendering by utilizing selector
 - extendable if you like to use reducer, write a reducer just like how you write vanilla JS IIFE or static class